Frequently Asked Questions

 We plan to be fully in-person in summer 2023.
 Dates will be Tue, June 20 – Fri, July 28, 2023, from 8:30 am – 3:30 pm each day.

 12. If I’m not admitted, what should I do?

 If you’re not accepted to Breakthrough, give yourself credit for taking a risk and trying something new.
 You won’t get every opportunity you try for, but it’s important to keep trying!
 Also keep in mind that there are other great programs in the Bay Area.
 Some of the programs you might want to look into:

 Remember that Breakthrough is selective.
 That means that there are many applicants who are all very hard working and talented; however, there are a limited number of spaces available.
-In 2019 we received close to 130 applications and enrolled 36 new students.
 While you may or may not be admitted, this will be a great learning process for you regardless.
 Write a rough draft so your work is your best.
 Write neatly.
 Be yourself and have fun!